Date of Award

 This thesis analyzes of the relationship between LGSM and the Dulais Valley Miners as well as the 2014 BBC film Pride’s take on the coalition as an affectively driven bond, positing that their coalition provides a space to imagine future productive activism and radical social movement politics.
 This project looks into the coalition between LGSM and the Dulais Valley mining community to offer an example of productive activism between unlikely allies, as well as providing a case study from which to imagine political activism and constructive coalition building in the future.
 Through analyzing the discourse between the two groups, this thesis enters into a discussion about the circumstances under which coalitions such as LGSM’s has the potential to form.
 This thesis specifically draws upon affect theory, social movement rhetoric, and theories of queer coalitions to discuss the impacts of these affective moments upon both the miners’ and LGBTQ rights in the United Kingdom.

-Gaynor, Carla Elizabeth, "Affect, Coalitional Politics, and Pride: Imagining Activism through Lesbians and Gays Support the Miners and the United Kingdom Miners’ Strike of 1984-5" (2017).
+Gaynor, Cameron Whitfield, "Affect, Coalitional Politics, and Pride: Imagining Activism through Lesbians and Gays Support the Miners and the United Kingdom Miners’ Strike of 1984-5" (2017).
 Theses - ALL.
 123.